chanzuckerberg/single-cell-curation/docs/corpora_schema.md

 Creating references from multiple datasets requires some harmonization of metadata and features in the cellxgene Data Portal.
 But if that harmonization is too onerous, it will burden the goal of rapid data sharing.

-We balance publishing and reference creation needs by requiring datasets hosted in the cellxgene Data Portal to follow a small schema with only a few required fields.
+cellxgene balances publishing and reference creation needs by requiring datasets hosted in the cellxgene Data Portal to follow a small schema with only a few required fields.
 These fields are expected to be very useful for data integration and also simply and readily available from data submitters.

 Note that the requirements in the schema are just the minimum required information.
-Datasets often have additional metadata, and this is preserved in datasets submitted to the Data Portal.
+Datasets often have additional metadata, which is preserved in datasets submitted to the Data Portal.

 ## Curation and Validation